-Update: The deadline to apply for the Elementary and Secondary School Emergency Relief Fund has passed.
+Update: The deadline for the Emergency Relief Fund has passed.
 Please refer to Funding Resource Roundup and How to Get Funds from ESSA’s Title IV-A Grant Program for information about federal funds.

 We are living in challenging and unprecedented times, requiring intervention from the federal government.
 On March 27, the Coronavirus Aid, Relief and Economic Security (CARES) Act was passed.
 Last week, the U.S. Department of Education announced that $30.75 billion of the CARES Act will be distributed through four grant programs to address the impact of COVID-19 on students, K-12 schools and higher education institutions.
 This allotment is new grant money and not part of Title IV-A or other grant programs.